Updated: 2 days ago

 Strong oil- we use lard, tallow or a scoop from our container of drippings.
 Coconut oil would be a good plant-based oil.

 A strong saturated fat oil is best to ensure you don't get damaged oil on your pan.
 Using an oil better suited for lower temperatures will run the risk of cooking trans fat into your food.
 When an oil has a double bond break, due to high heat for example, it can become trans fat.
-If you are unsure what I mean by that, check out my post on tips to healthy fat.
+If you are unsure what I mean by that, check out my post about healthy oils here.

 Scrape your pan clean with a flat metal spatula to remove all debris.
 I like to first heat the pan to high heat and burn off excess stuck to the pan, this will make scraping easier.